promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 {%endcolumn%}
 {%endsection%}

-We will show you how you can implement this scenario with XAP.
+We will show you how you can implement this scenario with XAP.NET.
 A fully functional example is available [here](/download_files/SqlDeltaServer.zip).

 # Change Data Capture (CDC)